 |Total Monthly Income||$11,500|

-The single largest expense, after your mortgage or rent, for most couples with a family will be health insurance.
-(School fees are a close second.)
+The single largest expense, after your mortgage or rent, for most couples with a family will be school fees, unless your children are Caymanian and then they can go to one of the Government schools if you choose not to send them through the private school system.
+A nanny or domestic helper who can drive should be paid at least CI$400 to CI$450 a week for a 40 hour week.
+Health insurance for a family is also very expensive.
 By law your employer is required to pay 50% of your personal coverage, but they also have to ensure that your dependents are covered, although they have no obligation to pay any of the premiums beyond your 50%.
-So for an example [Cayman Resident editor speaking here] the Britcay Premier health insurance costs for our family are US$1,527.79 for my husband (including dental and vision) and US$2,255.26 (including dental and vision) for me and our two children per month.
-If I was not working then my husband would be required to pay 50% of his premium (US$763.89) per month plus 100% of my premium (US$2,255.26).
-Taking US$3,019.15 out of your salary for health insurance costs alone can be a huge hit for anyone.
+So for an example [Cayman Resident editor speaking here] the Britcay Premier health insurance costs for our family are US$1,702.68 for my husband (including dental and vision) and US$2,500.16 (including dental and vision) for me and our two children per month.
+If I was not working then my husband would be required to pay 50% of his premium (US$851.34) per month plus 100% of my premium (US$2,500.16).
+Taking US$3,351.50 out of your salary for health insurance costs alone can be a huge hit for anyone.
 Now, we are an unusual case as our team at Acorn is very small (so our premiums are high) plus we choose to get one of the best health insurance plans available on the Island, but unless money is no object, I would HIGHLY recommend that you discuss health insurance costs with your employer well before you commit to working in Cayman.